Photo by Janice Chung, courtesy of Somssi

 map

-This sleek newcomer from chef Ned Baldwin carries forth the legacy for excellence that he and his team have built over a decade at Houseman: straightforward cooking, meticulous attention to sourcing (Baldwin is known for catching his own fish from time to time), and satisfying flavors.
+This sleek newcomer from chef Ned Baldwin carries forth the legacy for excellence that he and his team have built over a decade at Houseman: straightforward cooking, meticulous attention to sourcing (Baldwin catches his own fish from time to time), and satisfying flavors.
 Like Houseman, it’s also located a bit off the beaten path, in a stretch of East Williamsburg that’s also home to the Amant arts foundation, and the artistic influences leave quite the impression.
-If the triptych aquarium — an installation by artist Pierre Huyghe — were any indication, this is a restaurant that centers on seafood, and you’d do well to heed the signs by ordering yourself the pil pil butterflied black seabass, grilled monkfish with ras el hanout and carrot amba, or grilled whole scallops with kasu butter plum.
-Whatever you do, however, do not forgo an order — or two — of the impeccable fries: Double-fried and served with a savory rouille sauce, they’re some of the city’s best.
+If the triptych aquarium — an installation by artist Pierre Huyghe — is any indication, this is a restaurant that centers on seafood, and you’d do well to heed the signs by ordering the pil pil butterflied black seabass, grilled monkfish with ras el hanout and carrot amba, or grilled whole scallops with kasu butter plum.
+Whatever you do, do not forgo an order — or two — of the impeccable fries: Double-fried and served with a savory rouille, they’re some of the city’s best.
+And we can’t wait to sit outside on their greenery-filled rooftop patio.

 Book Now